LLNL/sundials/doc/idas/guide/source/Usage/SIM.rst

-If quadrature integration has been initialized by a call to :c:func:`IDAQuadInit`, or reinitialized by a call to :c:func:`IDAQuadReInit`, then IDA computes both a solution and quadratures at time ``t``.
+If quadrature integration has been initialized by a call to :c:func:`IDAQuadInit`, or reinitialized by a call to :c:func:`IDAQuadReInit`, then IDAS computes both a solution and quadratures at time ``t``.
 However, :c:func:`IDASolve` will still return only the solution :math:`y` in ``y``.
 Solution quadratures can be obtained using the following function: